 This metric combines watch time and views for you.
 Unlike watch time, this can be measured on a per video basis.
 It indicates the average amount of time someone spent watching your video.

-A higher average view duration indicates that users are watching your videos for a longer time.
-This is indicative of a good performance and will improve your channel’s rank.
+A higher average view duration is indicative of good performance and will improve your channel’s rank.

 It is extremely important to understand your audience while creating your video strategy.
-The demographics metric allows you to analyse the age, gender and geographical location of your viewers.
+The demographics metric allows you to analyze the age, gender and geographical location of your viewers.

 Why is this important?
 It can help you make changes to your content based on the type of your audience.
 It can also help you to target a different audience.